pound-puppies/animal-advocacy/README.md

 * Using the Austin Animal Center data from 2013 to present, our team will create a model to best predict whether an cat or dog will be adopted.
 The purpose is to give stakeholders (taxpayers, local government) can use the model as a tool to decide where to focus resources to increase adoption rates.
 The key is early intervention for cats/dogs to increase adoption resources on those with lower rates of adoption.

 ### Goals¶
-* Construct an email answering at least 4 questions
-* Deliver a final report with predictive model to the data science team
-* Deliver a slide with key points
-* Deliver a predictive model any animal shelter can adopt
+* Discover drivers of outcome
+* Use drivers of outcomes to develop machine learning models to predict outcomes

 ### Initial Thoughts
-* We believe there are key features we possess in the data set such as breed, age, and others that will make a strong predictive model.
+* Our initial hypothesis is that the drivers of outcome will be breed, age, condition, species, and sex.

 ## Initial hypotheses and/or questions you have of the data, ideas

-* 1. Does breed affect whether an animal will be adopted?
-* 2. Does age affect whether an animal will be adopted?
-* 3. Does condition affect whether an animal will be adopted?
-* 4.
+- Is Month Related to Outcome?
+- Is Breed Related to Outcome?
+- Is Sex Related to Outcome?
+- Is Species Related to Outcome?
+- Is Condition Related to Outcome

 *****************************************
 ## Project Plan
-* Data acquired and join were from Dallasopendata and austin animal center
+* Data acquired and join were from Austin Animal Center
     * Files were downloaded and converted to dataframes from xls format
-* It contained 197204 rows and 23 columns
-* The data was aquired on **10 JULY 2023**
+* The data was aquired on `10 July 2023`
+* Two datasets downloaded from data.austintexas.gov: [Intake Dataset](https://data.austintexas.gov/Health-and-Community-Services/Austin-Animal-Center-Intakes/wter-evkm) & [Outcome Dataset](https://data.austintexas.gov/Health-and-Community-Services/Austin-Animal-Center-Outcomes/9t4d-g238)
+* Intake Dataset: 153,077 rows and 12 columns
+* Outcome Dataset: 153,449 row and 12 columns
-* Each row represents a specific animals
+* Each row represents an animal's case
-* Each column represents a feature of that animal
+* Each column represents features of the animal
-* Prepare data

-## Explore data in search of answers
-* Answer the following initial questions
-    * 1.
-    * 2.
-    * 3.
-    * 4.

 ### Draw conclusions
-* 1.
-* 2.
-* 3.
-* 4.
+* June, July, August, and December had higher volumes
+* Mixed breeds are more likely to be transfered or adopted
+* Fixed animals are far more likely to be adopted
+* Cats are slightly more likely to have an ‘other’ or transfer outcome than dogs
+* Cats and dogs with normal conditions are more likely to be adopted.

 ## Data Dictionary
 |Feature   |Datatype| Unit       |Description   |